Abdullahil Amaan Azmi

-Abdullahil Amaan Azmi (আবদুল্লাহিল আমান আযমী) is a retired one star officer of Bangladesh army and Human rights and political activist.
+Abdullahil Amaan Azmi (আবদুল্লাহিল আমান আযমী) is a Bangladeshi retired military officer and human rights and political activist.
 He was subjected to enforced disappearance in 2016 and was held captive in Aynaghar, a secret detention center operated by the Directorate General of Forces Intelligence.
-On August 6, 2024, he was released from Aynaghar following the resignation of Sheikh Hasina.
+On August 7, 2024, he was released from Aynaghar following the resignation of Sheikh Hasina.

 Early life and education

 Azmi was born in 1958 at the Shah Shaheb Bari lodge, a Sufi lodge in the nucleus of Old Dacca of then East Pakistan, Pakistan (now Dhaka Division, Bangladesh).
 He is the eldest son of Ghulam Azam, the former Ameer of Bangladesh Jamaat-e-Islami.
-Azmi finished elementary school at Government Laboratory High School and high school from the Notre Dame College.
-Azmi was enlisted to Bangladesh Military Academy on 1979.
-He was awarded the sword of honour for his enormous confidential records as the top officer's cadet of 5th BMA long course.
-His parent unit was 14th East Bengal Regiment.
+Azmi finished elementary school at Government Laboratory High School and high school at Notre Dame College.
+Azmi was enlisted in the Bangladesh Military Academy in 1979.
+He was awarded the sword of honour for his enormous confidential records as the top officer's cadet of the 5th BMA long course.
+His parent unit was the 14th East Bengal Regiment.

 Military career

-Azmi taught at the East Bengal Regimental Centre, School of Infantry and Tactics and the Defence Services Command and Staff College.
-He commanded two infantry companies under the 2nd and 11th East Bengal Regiment, one infantry battalion the 18th East Bengal Regiment and one infantry brigade at Bandarban Cantonment.
+Azmi taught at the East Bengal Regimental Centre, School of Infantry and Tactics, and the Defence Services Command and Staff College.
+He commanded two infantry companies under the 2nd and 11th East Bengal Regiments, one infantry battalion, the 18th East Bengal Regiment, and one infantry brigade at Bandarban Cantonment.
 He was also the former station commander of Ghatail and commandant of the School of Military Intelligence at Cumilla Cantonment.
-On 2009, Azmi was summarily dismissed from the army by Second Hasina ministry without pension and without any explanation.
+In 2009, Azmi was summarily dismissed from the army by the second Hasina ministry without a pension and without any explanation.
 He had the rank of brigadier general at the time of his dismissal.
 Azmi's list on dismissal was withdrawn by the Yunus administration and furthermore, given a proper retirement on 26 December 2024.
+He was furthermore given retrospective facilities by the army on 16 February 2026 along with several other officers during the premiership of Sheikh Hasina and was promoted to brevet lieutenant general.